 The Organisation for Economic Co-Operation and Development (OECD) has already approved the destination-based principle in Action 1 of its Base Erosion and Profit Shifting (BEPS) report.
 The OECD states that: “For consumption purposes internationally traded services and intangibles should be taxed according to the rules of the jurisdiction of consumption.”
 Numerous tax jurisdictions are taking their lead from the OECD recommended approaches to taxing the digital economy.

 Here we provide a list of tax jurisdictions that are planning to extend their VAT/GST laws to the consumption of cross-border digital services:

 The Malaysian Ministry of Finance announced on Friday, November 2, 2018, that they are to officially become the second country in Southeast Asia to introduce a digital tax.
-The new rules come into effect on January 1, 2020.
+The new rules for Business-to-Consumer (B2C) supplies were due to come into effect on January 1, 2020.

 On Monday, February 19, during his 2018 Singapore speech Finance Minister Heng Swee Keat revealed that digital services imported by consumers based in Singapore will be subjected to GST from January 1, 2020.

 From early reports of this GST extension, foreign-based suppliers of digital services would face GST registration to enable their collection and reporting of Singapore GST to the Inland Revenue Authority Of Singapore (IRAS).

 “Today, services such as consultancy and marketing purchased from overseas suppliers are not subject to GST.
 Local consumers also do not pay GST when they download apps and music from overseas,” said Finance Minister Heng Swee Keat.
 “This change will ensure that imported and local services are accorded the same treatment.”